awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 **Note**
 If you copy a snapshot and encrypt it to a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.

 You can encrypt an EBS volume by copying an unencrypted snapshot to an encrypted snapshot and then creating a volume from the encrypted snapshot\.
-For more information, see [Copying an Amazon EBS snapshot](ebs-copy-snapshot.md)\.
+For more information, see [Copy an Amazon EBS snapshot](ebs-copy-snapshot.md)\.

 ### Copy an unencrypted snapshot \(encryption by default enabled\)<a name="snapshot-account-on"></a>